PFAS Laws and Regulations

 The Safe Drinking Water Act (SDWA) protects public drinking water supplies across the United States.
 Under the SDWA, EPA has regulated more than 90 drinking water contaminants.
 EPA has the authority to set enforceable Maximum Contaminant Levels (MCLs) for specific chemicals and can require monitoring of public water supplies.
 The SDWA only applies to public water systems in the United States and does not apply to domestic drinking water wells.

 There are currently no MCLs established for PFAS chemicals.
+EPA initiated the steps to evaluate the need for an MCL for PFOA and PFOS under the regulatory determination process.
 However, EPA has issued a health advisory for PFOA and PFOS.
 Health advisories describe non-regulatory concentrations of drinking water contaminants at or below which adverse health effects are not anticipated to occur over specific exposure durations.
 They serve as informal technical guidance to assist federal, state and local officials, and water system managers by providing information on the health effects of and methods to sample and treat PFOA and PFOS in drinking water.
+In addition, EPA is developing and updating toxicity values for two additional PFAS, GenX and PFBS.
+EPA anticipates providing these toxicity assessments for public comment Summer 2018.

 Under the Third Unregulated Contaminant Monitoring Rule (UCMR3), EPA collected data for chemicals that are suspected contaminants in drinking water but do not have health-based standards set under the SDWA.
 In the UCMR3, there were six PFAS included for monitoring including: